kennyfrc/cami.js/README.md

 - **Lean Teams or Solo Devs**: If you're building a small to medium-sized application, I built Cami with that in mind.
 You can start with `ReactiveElement`, and once you need to share state between components, you can add our store.
 It's a great choice for rich data tables, dashboards, calculators, and other interactive islands.
 If you're working with large applications with large teams, you may want to consider other frameworks.
 - **Developers of Multi-Page Applications**: For folks who have an existing server-rendered application, you can use Cami to add interactivactivity to your application, along with other MPA-oriented libraries like HTMX, Unpoly, Turbo, or TwinSpark.

+## Philosophy

+- **Less Code is Better**: In any organization, large or small, team shifts are inevitable.
+It's important that the codebase is easy to understand and maintain.
+Cami's API is small and easy to learn, and you can learn it in a weekend.
+It would be great for this library to disappear in the future, assuming that the web platform evolves to support observables natively.

 ## Get Started

 For the CDN links, use any of these: